orfc

 Pull, edit in your terminal editor, and push back in one command.

 Click History on any plan to see all previous versions with diffs.
-Every update — from the web, CLI, or an AI agent — is tracked.
+Every update — from the web, CLI, or an agent — is tracked.

-AI agents (Cursor, Claude Code, Windsurf) can use orfc to share implementation plans for human review before executing.
+Agents (Cursor, Claude Code, Windsurf) can use orfc to share implementation plans for human review before executing.
 This is the typical flow:

 Agent generates a markdown plan for the implementation